 We are still a long way from a world where the connected factory is a standard in manufacturing.
-Even for companies who have begun their digital transformation, the data produced by IIoT connected machines is markedly underutilized.
+Even for companies who have begun their digital transformation, the data produced by IIoT connected machines is.
 In time, however, as new factories are built and put into service, we will begin to see the value chain emerge as leaders embrace data-driven solutions.

-If you would like to learn more about IIoT and the connected factory, get in touch today.
+If you would like to learn more about IIoT and the connected factory,.